mszegedy/plea/story/ch-4.md

 "So, let me make a suggestion."
 He pointed at her.
 "I bet you'd feel better about _that_ sacrifice than killing any of your friends, right?
 Well, good news.
 It's on the table.
 You, and you alone, are cordially invited to Lykov House, at your leisure.
 I think we'll have some very interesting things to talk about, Sofia Pankratyevna Ryzhaya."

 The abomination hunting her friends appeared behind Sofia.
-She had just turned to look at it—glimpsing a vaguely human torso with a hard-to-determine number of hydraulic limbs, no head, and a trademark sheen of creosote—when it everted its stomach through its abdomen and swallowed her whole.
+She had just turned to look at it—glimpsing a vaguely human torso with a hard-to-count number of hydraulic limbs, no head, and a trademark sheen of creosote—when it everted its stomach through its abdomen and swallowed her whole.

 Pyotr shrugged.